Learn more about

-- Medications prescribed by Dr. Cruise.
+- Medications prescribed by Joseph T Cruise, MD.
 Please discuss any questions you have about your prescriptions with a member of the Cruise Plastic Surgery staff.

 - A surgical garment that is designed for the greatest comfort for an arm lift surgery.
 These are available from compression garment specialist, Contour MD.

 - The prescription-strength cream ScarLess® with vitamin E, silicone, and Hydrocortisone will help minimize skin redness and elevation of the scars.
-ScarLess® is available at Dr. Cruise’s Newport Beach location.
+ScarLess® is available at Joseph T Cruise, MD’s Newport Beach location.

 - A box, or two, of 4x4 gauze from your local drug store.

 - Arnica is an herb that may decrease bruising, or help it heal faster.
 Patients should discuss their medical history with Joseph T Cruise, MD, as people with high blood pressure should not take Arnica.
 If you are interested in its benefits for any potential brachioplasty bruising, Arnica is available at Joseph T Cruise, MD’s office in Orange County.

 - Do not eat anything for 8 hours and drink anything for 6 hours before surgery.

 - You may shower and shampoo your hair the night before or morning of your surgery.

 - You may brush and rinse your teeth, but do not eat or drink anything.
 Do not wear makeup or moisturizers on your face or eyes.